What is an Associate Degree?

 In the Associate of Science program, you will have the opportunity to focus on an area of study such as biology, chemistry, physics, computer science, or mathematics.

 "I strongly invite international students to come to Vancouver and choose Alexander College because I think teachers here teach really clearly, and the major in Business and Computer Science are excellent.
 I think it’s a really good way to transfer to other universities."
 Kaining Zheng, is a student in the Computer Science concentration and recipient of the AC Scholarship for Computer Science.
-He shares his journey at Alexander College in the video below.
+Discover what an associate degree is like for an international student:

 If you're interested in pursuing an engineering degree, the Associate of Science will provide you with a significant portion of your coursework requirements that you can transfer to a university in Vancouver, BC or across Canada.
 The BC Transfer Guide is a great resource for you to refer to when checking course transferability options for Vancouver colleges and universities in BC, or institutions across Canada.